 This issue of Jesus and His identity caused no little discussion.
 Some taught Jesus was fully human, others taught he was fully divine.
 It was clear that an agreed upon definition of Christ’s person was needed.
 This became particularly clear with the controversy sparked by Arius.

 Then there was Arius….

 The Council of Antioch in early 325 a.d.

 The Council of Antioch was probably called in early 325 a.d. to select a new bishop, since Bishop Philgonius is believed to have died in December of 324 a.d.
 The new bishop, Eustathius, was elected early in 325 a.d.
-He will become an influential Bishop at the Council of Nicaea later in the year and one of the major targets of Bishop Eusebius of Nicomedia when the Council is over.
+He would become an influential Bishop at the Council of Nicaea later in the year and one of the major targets of Bishop Eusebius of Nicomedia when the Council was over.